Peter Case: Solo career

 Case struck out on his own with the self-titled album Peter Case released in 1986 on Geffen Records.
 Produced by T Bone Burnett and Mitchell Froom, the record included three songs co-written by Burnett and one by Victoria Williams, and also featured the talents of Williams, Morlix, Klein, Mike Campbell (of Tom Petty and the Heartbreakers), John Hiatt, Jim Keltner, Jerry Marotta, Roger McGuinn (of The Byrds), and Van Dyke Parks, among others.
 One of the songs on the album, "Old Blue Car," was nominated for a Grammy Award.
 Robert Palmer chose the album as the No. 1 release for 1986 in his year-in-review wrap-up for The New York Times.

 In 1989, Case released a second solo album, The Man With the Blue Post-Modern Fragmented Neo-Traditionalist Guitar, this time with the help of artists like David Hidalgo of Los Lobos, Ry Cooder, and Benmont Tench.
 While not a major commercial success, the album was a favorite of critics and other musicians: Bruce Springsteen told Rolling Stone magazine that he was listening to Peter Case more than anyone else that year.

-In 1992, Case scored a radio hit with the song "Dream About You" which peaked at #16 on the U.S. Billboard Modern Rock charts.
+In 1992, Case scored a radio hit with the song "Dream About You" which peaked at No. 16 on the U.S. Billboard Modern Rock charts.
 After a third album for Geffen, Six-Pack of Love, Case recorded a live-in-the-studio album of cover versions of folk, blues, and country songs, Peter Case Sings Like Hell, which was released on Case's own Travelin' Light label.
 Case signed a contract with Vanguard Records, and the record was re-released on that label in 1993.
 His next Vanguard record, Torn Again, was issued in 1995, and features Case with a band including the rhythm section of Don Heffington and Jerry Scheff, with Greg Leisz on guitar.